jairunet/plumswap/README.md

-# 🍑 PlumSwap – P2P platform for storing, organizing, and swaping discounts.
+# 🍑 PlumSwap – Never miss a discount again.

-**PlumSwap** is a free and open-source, peer-to-peer platform for scanning, storing, and exchanging discount/credit coupons.
+**PlumSwap** is a free and open-source, peer-to-peer platform for scanning, storing, or exchanging discount & credit coupons.
 Users own their data, share directly with others, and support multiple coupon formats including **QR codes, barcodes, alphanumeric codes, and images**.
-Now with optional **bitcoin payments** for swapping coupons.
+Now with optional **bitcoin and lightning payments** for swapping coupons.

 ---